 For the CR-V EV, Honda will likely upgrade its design philosophy to reduce the visual noise further and focus on comfort and digitalization.
 Based on a dedicated EV platform, the CR-V EV should be more spacious than a similar-sized gasoline SUV in passenger and storage space.
 A longer interior space and the lack of a transmission tunnel would make it a practical SUV.

 While it’s early to talk about the specifications, assume that Honda would target an EPA-estimated range of at least 250 miles.
 It will need quite a large battery pack with an energy storage capacity of at least 65 kWh.
 As for the CR-V EV’s price, the company could aim for a base figure of around $35,000.
 The Honda CR-V Electric’s competitors would be models like the VW ID.4, the Nissan Ariya, the Subaru Evoltis, and the Toyota BZ4X.

 Honda aims to make EV and FCEVs account for 40% of its sales in North America by 2030.
 By 2035, it wants to increase that number to 80%.
 The ultimate goal is a 100% zero-emission line-up in the region by 2040.
 The CR-V could be the first milestone on Honda’s BEV journey.
 The brand will generate EVs based on a new in-house ‘e:Architecture’ from the second half of the decade.

 What is the Honda CR-V EV’s release date?

 Official confirmation of a CR-V electric is awaited this year.
 It could go on sale in the second half of 2023.

 What will be the Honda CR-V EV price?

-Honda could price the CR-V electric from around $35,000, if it indeed is planning for a variant.
+Honda could price the CR-V electric from around $35,000.